lakes-legendaries/vhash/docsrc/dev.rst

    This package's code has been tested and developed using python3.9.7

 #.
+With each push to main:

-Documentation is automatically built through GitHub Actions, published to
+   #.
+Documentation is automatically built and published to the :code:`docs`
-   the :code:`docs` branch to keep the :code:`main` branch light.
+      branch (which keeps the :code:`main` branch light).

       To test documentation, run :code:`docsrc/build`.

       Do NOT check in documentation to your branch.

    #.
-The version number is automatically updated through GitHub Actions on each
+The version number is automatically updated, and the main branch is
-   push to main.
-With each update, the main branch is tagged with the version number.
+      tagged with the version number.

+   #.
+The project is automatically uploaded to PyPi.

 #.
 Pull requests are welcome.